almostimplemented/udacity-machine-learning/README.md

 # machine-learning
 Projects built for Udacity's Machine Learning curriculum.

-All projects include a Docker container to provide isolation and reproducibility.
+All projects include a Dockerfile to ease reproducibility.